-The Dall’s porpoise weighs between 300-400 lbs and grows from 5.6-7.9ft (1.7-2.4m).
+The Dall’s porpoise weighs between 300 and 400 lbs and grows from 5.6 to 7.9ft (1.7-2.4m).
 Its shape can recognize Dall’s porpoise.
 Some confuse them with killer whales as they have black and white markings.
 One way of distinguishing them from orcas is that they have a white edge to their dorsal fin.

-Gray whale grows between 46-49 ft (11-15m) and reaching up to a massive 40 tons.
+Gray whale grows between 46-49 ft (11-15m) and reaches up to a massive 40 tons.
 You can see gray whales feeding on schooling fish, crabs, amphipods, and mysids.

 Gray whales are curious, frequently approaching whale-watching boats.
-They are excellent to watch as they have had lots of activity at the surface of the water.
+They are excellent to watch as they have had lots of activity at the water’s surface.

 The humpback whale grows up to 56 ft (17m) with a weight of between 28-45 tons.
 They are curious whales approaching whale-watching boats.
 They are very active at the surface, breaching, lob tailing, spy hopping, and flipper-slapping.

 The harbor porpoise is a relatively small marine mammal and is a relative to the dolphins.
-They measure up to 1.9 m and weighs from 61 to 76 kg.
+They measure up to 1.9 m and weigh from 61 to 76 kg.
 When whale-watching, look for a dark gray on top and a much whiter gray on the underbody.

 Pacific White-sided Dolphin

 The Pacific white-sided dolphin grows from 7.5-8.2ft (2.3-2.5m) with 440 lbs.
 They can be recognized by a gray and black pattern along the flank with dark flippers and flukes.
 They have a lighter underside with a white lower jaw.

 The fin whale is a large whale growing up to 88 ft (27m), although slightly smaller around the Olympic Coast region.
 They reach a weight of 34-100 tons.
 They are the second-largest living animal on Earth after the blue whale.
-Fin whales have a color on their heads that is different on both sides and is a good way to recognize them.
+Fin whales have a color on their heads that is different on both sides and is an excellent way to recognize them.

-The minke whale grows up to 30 ft (9m) and weighs up to 10 tons.
+The minke whale grows up to 30 ft (9m) and weighs 10 tons.
 They can be seen feeding on krill, crustaceans, and small schooling fish.